airvolute/dcs-deploy/readme.md

     JetPack 6.2, ORIN NX, NVME, Airvolute DCS 2.0 board (with default expander), full rootfs from Nvidia:
     ```
     python3 dcs_deploy.py flash orin_nx 62 2.0 default nvme full

+    Note: THIS IS BETA VERSION FOR JP 6.2 SOME ADDITIONAL CONSIDERATIONS MAY APPLY PLEASE REVIEW SECTION KNOWN LIMITATIONS BEFORE USING JP 6.2[here](#known-limitation---jetpack-62---beta)!
     ```
 Note: Please refer to the section Known limitation - JetPack 6.2 - beta [here](#known-limitation---jetpack-62---beta) for more information about JetPack 6.2.